RobGibbens/DbPublish/blog.md

 Sometimes we may want to create our database from scratch the first time our application runs.
 Sqlite.net will automatically create the file if it doesn't exist the first time we attempt to connect to it.
 We can then use the **CreateTable&lt;TModel&gt;()** method on the **SQLiteConnection** class to create our tables from our C# models.

-Other times, though, we will want to ship a prepopulated database with the application.
+Other times though, we will want to ship a prepopulated database with the application.
 We may have some lookup tables that need have records in them, or default data that the application needs in order to function.
 Fortunately, this is easy to accomplish as well.

 ##The steps##